proemmer/Basel/README.md

 ###Detection

-For detection, Basel provides 3 base classes and theyr interface.
-The first of them is *Gesture*, this class is a container whith sensor readings, a name and a lenght.
+For detection, Basel provides 3 base classes and its interface.
+The first of them is *Gesture*, this class is a container with sensor readings, a name and a length.
 The others are  Recognizer and Detector.

 ####Recognizers

-In this namespace, you will find some algorithms to revognize gestures.
+In this namespace, you will find some algorithms to recognize gestures.
 For all this *Recognizers*, you should use the Recognizer base class.

 ![Recognizer](./images/Recognizer.PNG)

 ####Detectors

-In this namespace, there are gesture detectors, to detect gestures at runtime, for different senssors.
+In this namespace, there are gesture detectors to detect gestures at runtime for different sensors.

 ![Recognizer](./images/Detector.PNG)

 ###Recorder

-This namespace contains a *Recorder*, a *Player* and the persistence module.
+This namespace has a *Recorder*, a *Player* and the persistence module.

 ####Persistance